 The lawyers at John Foy & Associates have been practicing law for more than two decades and have recovered more than $1 billion in verdicts and settlements.
 You can trust our team to help you win.

-When it comes to car accidents, you follow the laws in the state it occurred in.
+When it comes to car accidents, you follow the laws in the state that the crash occurred in.
 You should be mindful of the laws of the state you’re driving in, as you will be subject to those when you file your claim.

 Also, keep in mind that the statute of limitations is different for each state.
 While the Official Code of Georgia Annotated (OCGA) §9-3-33 gives Georgia residents two years to file their claim, other states can give you as many as six years and as little as one.

 This is one of the main reasons why retaining a lawyer is essential.
-Dealing with unfamiliar laws and figuring what exactly your legal options are is difficult to do by yourself.
+Dealing with unfamiliar laws and figuring out your legal options is difficult to do by yourself.
 With help from our lawyers, we can tell you exactly what you need to do for your out-of-state car accident.

 Remember No-Fault Laws

-Some states in the U.S. have no-fault laws in place for car accidents.
+Some states in the U.S. have no-fault laws in place for car accident claims.
 Only a handful of places in the country do this, according to the Insurance Information Institute (III):

 - New Jersey